amoore2600/rfdumper/README.md

 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
 * Decrypted dumps will be found in the directory "/dumps" on the SD card and will be properly named.

+**Be patient**

+  After you get the message that the cart has been dumped wait 10 to 15 seconds before hitting the close button.
+This gives the code time to run fully, copy the game, and rename it in the "/dumps” directory.

 **So what should I know about using this custom firmware?**